Educational Philosophy

 ② Policy for selecting new students

-In order to select students who meet the above-mentioned desired student profile and who possess the qualities to achieve the university's educational goals, we will select students through "experiential learning," "recommendation," and "academic ability tests."
+In order to select students who meet the above-mentioned desired student profile and who possess the qualities to achieve the university's educational goals, we conduct "experiential learning selection," "special selection for training advanced information engineers," "recommended selection," and "academic ability test selection."

 1. Experiential learning selection (commercial shipping department only)

-In order to select people who have the necessary background and basic academic ability to receive our school's education, we will evaluate the applicant survey form and perform an academic ability test, and comprehensively evaluate the results.
+In order to select students who have the necessary aptitude and basic academic ability to receive an education at our school, we evaluate applicants' school reports and administer academic ability tests, and then comprehensively evaluate the results of both.

 Admission Policy for Grade 4 Transfer